catalyzeio/stratum-docs/guides/migrating-from-heroku.md

 ## 5. Add an SSH Public Key

-Compliant Cloud uses public key auth to authenticate git pushes.
+The Platform uses public key auth to authenticate git pushes.
 To add a public key to your Datica account (you only need to do this once):

 ```
 $ datica -E "<your_env_name>" keys add my-ssh-key ~/.ssh/my-ssh-key.pub